A Teen Took His Little Brother For A Walk By A Lake. He Then Stabbed Him Around 13 Times With A Kitchen Knife.

 The Duluthy News Tribune reported court records show there was no apparent motive for the attack and the defendant allegedly had received diagnoses involving possible schizoaffective disorder and depression, among other issues.

-Haapala, now 18, faces up to 20 years in prison when he is sentenced.
+Haapala, now 18, faces at least 12 years in prison when he is sentenced.

 Become a Front Page Detective